 Lord Henry looked at him.
-Yes, he was certainly wonderfully handsome, with his finely-curved scarlet lips, his frank blue eyes, his crisp gold hair.
+Yes, he was certainly wonderfully handsome, with his finely curved scarlet lips, his frank blue eyes, his crisp gold hair.
 There was something in his face that made one trust him at once.
-All the candor of youth was there, as well as all youth's passionate purity.
+All the candour of youth was there, as well as all youth's passionate purity.
 One felt that he had kept himself unspotted from the world.
 No wonder Basil Hallward worshipped him.

-He was made to be worshipped.
-"You are too charming to go in for philanthropy, Mr. Gray,--far too charming."
-And Lord Henry flung himself down on the divan, and opened his cigarette-case.
-Hallward had been busy mixing his colors and getting his brushes ready.
-He was looking worried, and when he heard Lord Henry's last remark he glanced at him, hesitated for a moment, and then said, "Harry, I want to finish this picture to-day.
+"You are too charming to go in for philanthropy, Mr. Gray far too charming."
+And Lord Henry flung himself down on the divan and opened his cigarette-case.

+The painter had been busy mixing his colours and getting his brushes ready.
+He was looking worried, and when he heard Lord Henry's last remark, he glanced at him, hesitated for a moment, and then said, "Harry, I want to finish this picture to-day.
 Would you think it awfully rude of me if I asked you to go away?"

-Lord Henry smiled, and looked at Dorian Gray.
+Lord Henry smiled and looked at Dorian Gray.
 "Am I to go, Mr. Gray?" he asked.